Josita Colbert

-She then served as a Support Coordinator for the Mid-Atlantic Region of the East-West Province.
+She then served as a support coordinator for the Mid-Atlantic Region of the East-West Province.
 “I feel privileged to walk with sisters in the Mid-Atlantic in this ministry.
 It is truly a joy to be of service to sisters in all kinds of moments, the basic as well as the most profound.”

-Born and raised in Baltimore, Josita’s passion for justice and equality stems from the nurturing of her family.
+Born and raised in Baltimore, Sister Josita’s passion for justice and equality stems from the nurturing of her family.
 It was they who influenced her to collaborate with others who would further advance and internalize the Nguza Saba as it relates to quality education, the celebration and respect of diversity and seeing diversity as God’s hand in it all.

-The death of her mother was painful for Josita who faced this loss when she was thirteen.
+The death of her mother was painful for Sister Josita, who faced this loss when she was thirteen.
 Yet, the love of family surrounded her.
-“We had a family meeting and the elders asked my opinion about what I wanted to do and where I wanted to live.
+“We had a family meeting, and the elders asked my opinion about what I wanted to do and where I wanted to live.
 I chose to live with my Aunt Blanche and family in Baltimore.
 Two of my aunt’s grandsons still live in the area.
 I come from a military family.
 We all remain close, which is a blessing.”

-Later, I taught at Kolbe Catholic High School in Bridgeport, where I also developed an after-school program for students preparing for college admission and for those eho wanted the extra help.
-I was fortunate to have several engineers and a lawyer intern assist me in this endeavor.
-It was a very fulfilling time.
+Later, she taught at Kolbe Catholic High School in Bridgeport, where she also developed an after-school program for students preparing for college admission and others who wanted the extra help.
+“I was fortunate to have several engineers and a lawyer intern assist me in this endeavor,” she says.
+“It was a very fulfilling time.”

 She is a member of several external organizations and several internal SNDdeN committees.
-“I am grateful to the good God for the gift of my vocation, my family,religious sisters and friends.
+“I am grateful to the good God for the gift of my vocation, my family, religious sisters and friends.
 Life is good and God is indeed good.”

 By: Meg Glendon, U.S. Director of Communications, Sisters of Notre Dame de Namur